Leaky Gut – What, Why, How

 Fifth, consume Healthy Fats.
 Avocado, fish, coconut oil, olive oil.
 Fat is required for the absorption of some vitamins (the fat-soluble vitamins – A, D, E, and K).
 And it is essential for the production of hormones.

 Lastly, eat Steamed Vegetables.
 It is an important source of nutrients, vitamins, phytochemicals, and fiber.

 Healing the Gut

 Gut health is so important to the overall health of an individual.
-Hippocrates, who is considered one of the most outstanding figures in the history of medicine stated, “all disease begins in the gut.”
+Hippocrates, who is considered one of the most outstanding figures in the history of medicine, stated, “all disease begins in the gut.”
 We cannot heal any disease without first healing the gut.
-Eighty percent of the immune system is wrapped around the intestines.
-If the gut cannot do its job properly, we cannot receive all the nutrients from our food and we become malnourished.
-This has become a widespread problem with the increase in processed and chemically treated foods.
-In the case of leaky gut, substances that aren’t supposed to leave the intestines get into the blood stream and cause havoc on the immune system.
+80% of the immune system is wrapped around the intestines.
+If the gut cannot do its job properly, we cannot receive all the nutrients from our food.
+Moreover, we become malnourished.
+With the increase in processed and chemically treated foods, this has become a widespread problem.
+In the case of leaky gut, substances that aren’t supposed to leave the intestines, get into the bloodstream and cause havoc on the immune system.

-If you are suffering from any of the symptoms above checking in on your gut health is a great place to start.
-Try eliminating inflammatory foods and adding more of the healing foods above and see if there are any changes in how you feel.
-It usually takes a significant amount of time to heal gut imbalances so it’s a good idea to have a plan and support from a specialist, especially if you have more serious symptoms like autoimmune disease or infections.
-Many naturopaths are highly trained in healing the gut naturally with foods, herbs and natural supplements.
+Start checking in on your gut health if you are suffering from any of the symptoms above.
+First, try eliminating inflammatory foods and adding more of the healing foods above.
+Then, see if there are any changes in how you feel.
+It usually takes a significant amount of time to heal gut imbalances.
+Therefore, it’s a good idea to have a plan and support from a specialist.
+Especially, if you have more serious symptoms like autoimmune disease or infections.
+Also, many naturopaths are highly trained in healing the gut naturally with foods, herbs, and natural supplements.